atlassian-archive/dataschool/dataschool/_chapters/learn-sql/basic/schema-browsing.md

 title: Browsing the SCHEMA
 short: SCHEMA
 meta_title: Browse the SCHEMA in a Database
-description: The word SCHEMA is used to describe a collection of tables and their relationships in your database.
-In this interactive SQL tutorial, learn how to browse the SCHEMA in a PostgreSQL database by using SQL to query your data.
+description: SCHEMA is the collection of tables and relationships in your database.
+  In this interactive SQL tutorial, learn how to browse a SCHEMA with PostgreSQL.
 number: 55
 section: Basic
 authors: